Global19-atlassian-net/targeted-phasing-consensus/README.md

 ## Input:
 In order to phase reads using these scripts, you will need:
-- a reference genome: If you have a SMRT Link installation, you can point to the path of the .fasta or .fa file.
+- a reference genome: If you have a SMRT Link installation, you can point to the path of the `.fasta` or `.fa` file.
 If not, you will need to download or create a reference and run [`samtools faidx`](http://www.htslib.org/doc/samtools-1.3.1.html "Samtools Documentation")` /path/to/reference/fasta` to build a genome index.
 - a consolidated<sup id="a2">[2](#f2)</sup> CCS BAM with reads aligned to reference genome:  This can be created with a SMRT Link "CCS Mapping" job.
 We have had success with the default settings:
     - Minimum Number of Passes: 3
     - Minimum Predicted Accuracy: 0.9
-- an consolidated<sup>[2](#f2)</sup> subreads BAM with reads aligned to reference genome:  This can be created with a SMRT Link "Resequencing" job.
+- a consolidated<sup>[2](#f2)</sup> subreads BAM with reads aligned to reference genome:  This can be created with a SMRT Link "Resequencing" job.
 We have had success with the default settings.
 - a BED file describing either of the following:
     - the target regions you wish to phase, or
     - the positions of the probes.
 If you choose this option, `capture2target.py` can be used to generate a target region BED file.